September 21, 2022

 By tailoring your content strategy to your launch goals, you ensure that every piece of content serves a purpose.

-If you have a launch on the horizon and you need help planning the content for it, my free $50K Course Launch Roadmap is the perfect resource to help you!
-It covers the 10 steps you need to take if you want to hit $50K in your next course launch, from pre-launch right through to cart close.
+If you have a launch on the horizon and you need help planning the content for it, my Ultimate Course Launch Planner is the perfect resource to help you!
+It takes you through every single step you need to consider – from creating your course, to crafting a message that sells, to creating anticipation for your launch, and launching your course.

 Your voice of customer data is the most important part of your research because it shows you exactly what your clients or audience is thinking — the questions, desires, and pain points they have, the solutions they’ve tried before, the obstacles they’ve had to overcome, and the objections they have to your offer or industry.